Large-scale content collaboration & publishing is broken. We're fixing it.

 Based on Git & Markdown

 Git offers limitless workflow flexibility.
 Markdown offers a highly-refined content syntax.
 Together, they give us happy merges and clean version history.
+Both have been adopted broadly, and are likely to guide the direction of the publishing industry.

 Traditional CMSes enforce a linear workflow — something that's truly absurd in today's collaborative editing and multi-channel publishing world.

 Why should it matter what tools are used to create or edit content?
 We're creating precise Markdown <-> Word, Markdown <-> InDesign, and Markdown <-> HTML conversion tools (yes, both directions).
+We also offer two-way synchronization with In-Design and Word, which allows users to stay in their comfort zone without breaking workflow.

 This will enable easy transitions, support legacy content imports, and permit hybrid workflows (some contributors can use Word while others using Markdown directly).
 We anticipate building a drag-and-drop web interface to make hybrid situations easier.